-A key factor in determining what kind of equipment you’ll need as well as how much is how large of a space you have for the projections.
+A critical factor in determining what kind of equipment you’ll need as well as how much is how large of a space you have for the projections.

-In larger churches, you may need multiple screens to project on in order to make sure everyone in attendance is able to see what’s happening on the screen.
+In larger churches, you may need multiple screens to project on to make sure everyone in attendance can see what’s happening on the screen.
 In a larger space, it may also be wise to think about having your computer sound connected to the sound system so that everyone will be able to hear the announcements as well.

 The idea is to get the messages out to as many people as possible with the highest amount of ease.

-If you have a smaller church, you may not have a need for multiple screens.
-This makes it easier to get a projector setup because you won’t need to get anything too fancy or have multiple projections to deal with.
+If you have a smaller church, you may not need multiple screens.
+This makes it easier to get a projector setup because you won’t need to get anything too fancy or have numerous projections to deal with.

 In either case, it’s always good to start small and work your way up to larger rooms and more screens.
 Otherwise, it does have the possibility of getting confusing!

-In order to run church announcement videos, it will be important to make sure you have the right kind of software installed on your computer.
-This will be helpful not only for projecting your videos, but also for editing and making sure those videos are of the highest possible quality.
+To run church announcement videos, it will be essential to make sure you have the right kind of software installed on your computer.
+This will be helpful not only for projecting your videos but also for editing and make sure those videos are of the highest possible quality.

 There are plenty of software options available for those purposes, though they may not have as many bells and whistles as more expensive paid software.
-Low cost to free software that you can use includes PowerPoint, Windows Movie Maker and iMovie.
+Low cost of free software that you can use includes PowerPoint, Windows Movie Maker, and iMovie.

 Final Thoughts On Setting Up A Church Projection System

-Setting up a church projection system in your church doesn’t have to be a difficult process.
-As long as you know how much space you have available, how many people you will need to show your media to as well as what kinds of cables your projector will need, you will be well on your way to having an exciting audio visual ministry that the members of your congregation will enjoy.
+Setting up a church projection system in your church doesn’t have to be a complicated process.
+As long as you know how much space you have available, how many people you will need to show your media to as well as what kinds of cables your projector will need, you will be well on your way to having an exciting audio-visual ministry that the members of your congregation will enjoy.